LLNL/conduit/src/docs/sphinx/building.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 You can use *bootstrap-env.sh* (located at the root of the conduit repo) to help setup your development environment on OSX and Linux.
 This script uses *scripts/uberenv*, which leverages **Spack** (https://llnl.github.io/spack) to build external thirdparty libraries and tools used by Conduit.
-It also writes a initial host-config file for you and adds the spack built cmake to your path, so can directly call the *config-build.sh* helper script to configure a conduit build.
+It also writes a initial host-config file for you and adds the spack built CMake binary to your PATH, so can directly call the *config-build.sh* helper script to configure a conduit build.

 .. code:: bash